 If it is just a structureless hairball, isn’t that also interesting?
 For a large enough network, the kinds of structures that are visible in a ridiculogram are only mesoscopic anyway—community structure, core-periphery structure, other unnamed density fluctuations, . .
 There can be all kinds of other structures, which you have to measure with your netsci ninja skills.
 But yeah, it’s a bummer that most available software doesn’t tell you how well-converged the plot is.
 I use to mark some nodes, take screenshots, and check how much they differ as the hours go by.

 Dude, now I understand why it is called ridiculogram!
 That’s like checking photos of the sky for Planet X . .
-Plus, if you run the program again, you won’t see the same thing.
+Plus, if you rerun the program, you won’t see the same thing.

-If you run those spring-relaxation programs twice, they don’t give exactly the same plots, but plots that give the same impression.
+If you run those spring-relaxation programs twice, they don’t give precisely the same plots, but plots that provide the same impression.

 That doesn’t sound very exact, does it?

-They are of course complementary to the rest of the analyses.
-You are that kind of guy who thinks every plot in a paper has to correspond to one point you make in the text.
+They are, of course, complementary to the rest of the analyses.
+You are the kind of guy who thinks every plot in a paper has to correspond to one point you make in the text.
 Plots could be way more than that!
-If you write a paper about a five-legged furry animal species you discovered, I guess you wouldn’t put a photo of it, because it could just as well be described in the text . .
+If you write an article about a five-legged furry animal species you discovered, I guess you wouldn’t put a photo of it because it could just as well be described in the text . .